Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ![Parallels 26](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-26.webp)

 - Inside Vanilla OS, open the Files app and navigate to the Parallels Tools disc image folder in the left-side menu.
-Right-click inside the Parallels Tools folder, and select 'Open in Console'.
+Right-click inside the Parallels Tools folder, and select "Open in Console".

 ![Parallels 27](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-27.webp)

 - Type `cd ../` and press enter to move up one directory in the Linux filesystem.
-Type `cp -r 'Parallels Tools' /tmp/copy` and press enter to copy the Parallels Tools disc image folder to a temporary directory (Temporary files in `/tmp` gets removed after a reboot).
-Vanilla OS won't execute this mounted virtual image directly by default, so we need to copy the folder and its contents to a 'safe' temporary directory.
+Type `cp -r 'Parallels Tools' /tmp/copy` and press enter to copy the Parallels Tools disc image folder to a temporary directory (Temporary files in `/tmp` get removed after a reboot).
+Vanilla OS won't execute this mounted virtual image directly by default, so we need to copy the folder and its contents to a safe temporary directory.

 ![Parallels 28](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-28.webp)

-- Type `sudo abroot shell` and press enter to turn on ABroot mode again.
+- Type `sudo abroot shell` and press enter to turn open up the transactional shell again.

 - Type `cd /tmp/copy` and press enter to instruct the Console to navigate to our new temporary directory.
 Type `sudo ./install` and press enter to begin installing Parallels Tools.

 ![Parallels 30](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-29-30.webp)

 - The Console app background should turn blue with a grey Parallels Tools Installer text window.
-Press the spacebar to select the 'Next >' option.
+Press the spacebar to select the "Next >" option.

 ![Parallels 31](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-31.webp)

-- Confirm installation by pressing the spacebar to select 'Next >' again.
+- Confirm installation by pressing the spacebar to select "Next >" again.

 ![Parallels 32](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-32.webp)

 - Wait for the installation to finish.
 Press the tab, and then press the spacebar to exit.
-We will reboot later once we've turned off ABroot mode.
+We will reboot later once we've exited the transactional shell.

 ![Parallels 33](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-33.webp)